 When you deal with data in SAS, you will often face the challenge of converting a variable.
 A SAS variable can either be numeric or character.
 This is called the type of the variable.
-Once a variable has been declared, its type can not be changed.
+Once SAS assigns a type to a variable, it remains.
 So when we want to convert variables in SAS, we are really talking about converting a variable value and assigning it to a new variable.
 In this post, I will focus on converting a character variable to numeric.
 First, I show a common pitfall that unfortunately, many SAS users resolve to.
 Next, I show the correct conversion method with the Input Function that lets you take charge of the conversion.

 From Character to Numeric – The Lazy Way

 “I have a number stored as a character variable in SAS.
 Luckily, I can multiply it by 1 and it becomes numeric“.
 It is true that when you use a SAS character variable in an arithmetic context, SAS will interpret it as a numeric variable if it makes sense.
 But beware!
 It is very dangerous to blindly rely on this assumption.

 Let us consider the example of a character variable containing the number 1000 with a thousand separator “.” and decimal separator “,”.
 Then we try to convert this value by multiplying by 1.